Read below to learn about the experiences of our first cohort in the Risk Leadership Certificate Program!

 The RLCP team (slash fake executive team of this impressive hypothetical NGO) then compared their individual appetite rankings and engaged in a healthy dialogue to define an appetite for the organization.
 Only a couple risks were plotted quickly—most risks remained topics of disagreement across the team.
 In fact, a handful of the 12 risks were plotted near the center of the appetite spectrum—the key reason being that the team could not come to agreement, and the midpoint of the spectrum could satisfy team members who favored either extreme (high or low).
 If undertaken in reality, this risk appetite exercise would warrant considerable discussion and reflection in order to achieve an appetite that truly reflected the organization’s needs and goals—not just the desire to achieve consensus.

-To join the RLCP community and network with an intimate peer group of nonprofit Risk Champions, apply to join our Fall 2017 RLCP cohort.
+To join the RLCP community and network with an intimate peer group of nonprofit Risk Champions, apply to join our Spring 2019 RLCP cohort.
+Learn more on this page.

 Broker in the Hot Seat